Code-Institute-Submissions/misauraleitao-make_me_up/README.md

 Then, I need to install gunicorn which will act as a webserver, and freezing it the requirements txt file.
 Then, we create a procfile.
-then, I need to allow it to settings.py allowed hosts, aswell as the localhost so it can be locally hosted too.
+then, I need to allow it to settings.py allowed hosts, aswell as the localhost so it can be locally hosted too. then press commit and push to deploy to heroku.